SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/06-select-patches.md

 Changing the default patches may break things.
 It is NOT recommended for first time users to change the default selection.
 !!!

+!!!
+You may want to check if `custom branding` patch is ENABLED.
+Enable it if you want a different icon and app name than stock YouTube one.
+_This is moved to non-default patch in patch version `2.188.0`._
+!!!

 ==- Last time I patched un-successfully / Re-patching / not patching for the first time
 1. Click "Select patches" or "Selected patches"
 2. In the select patches view, choose "Default"